radu-v/nb1-fixes-magisk-module/README.md

 - compass orientation fix
 - audio volume curves for making volume tracker more consistent with output
 - speaker output gain
-- adds missing SELinux policy for ssr_diag
+- adds a handful of missing SELinux policies

 ## What you need